NRC's Research Integrity Policy

 Records of experiments (regardless of physical form or medium) should be properly secured and stored.
 They can be kept as bound laboratory notebooks with numbered and dated pages or as secure, dated computer files that cannot be altered.
 If the electronic files are alterable, a quality system that ensures that records are appropriately stored, tracked, maintained and archived must be established.

 Written and electronic records of research are the property of NRC and must not be destroyed except in accordance with NRC's policies on records retention including relevant obligations under the Access to Information, Privacy, and Library and Archives of Canada Acts.
-Portfolios and programs must ensure that researchers have access to and use appropriate facilities for the storage of research data and documents.
+Research centres and programs must ensure that researchers have access to and use appropriate facilities for the storage of research data and documents.

 4. Definition of Research Misconduct